-I said this when when the lookbook dropped—Todd Snyder FW23 is really good.
-Sometimes, a good lookbook is just that—a good lookbook.
-But Todd's recent hodgepodge is not just styled well—delivered on pieces with details that are just really solid.
-The first waif is out now, so I picked out some of my favorite pieces and features that highlight what I love well-nigh the collection.
+Here's what I said when the lookbook came out: Todd Snyder FW23 very good.
+Sometimes a good lookbook is just that: a good lookbook.
+But Todd's latest collection isn't just about beautiful style: it's pieces with details that are just so strong.
+The first version is available now, so I've picked out some of my favorite pieces and features that highlight what I love most about the collection.

 Shirts with Long Point Collars